Arthur Ashkin: Career

 At Bell Labs, Ashkin worked in the microwave field until about 1960 to 1961, and then switched to laser research.
 His research and published articles at that time pertained to nonlinear optics, optical fibers, parametric oscillators and parametric amplifiers.
 Also, at Bell Labs during the 1960s, he was the co-discoverer of the photorefractive effect in the piezoelectric crystal.

 Within various professional society memberships, Ashkin attained the rating of fellow in the Optical Society of America (OSA), the American Physical Society (APS), and the Institute of Electrical and Electronics Engineers (IEEE).
+Ashkin received the Charles Hard Townes Medal in 1988 and the Frederic Ives Medal in 1998, both from The Optical Society.
+He was later named an Honorary Member of the organization.
 He retired from Bell Labs in 1992 after a 40-year career during which he contributed to many areas of experimental physics.
 He authored many research papers over the years and held 47 patents.
 He was recipient of the Joseph F. Keithley Award For Advances in Measurement Science in 2003 and the Harvey Prize in 2004.
 He was elected to the National Academy of Engineering in 1984 and to the National Academy of Sciences in 1996.
 He was inducted into the National Inventors Hall of Fame in 2013.
 He continued to work in his home lab.